heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 and the
 [code examples](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/13.01-web-infrastructures/02-code-exampless)**:

-- Run the _"whoami with host-based routing and sticky sessions"_ example
+- Run the _"whoami with host-based routing and sticky sessions"_ example.

 You should have a better understanding of how sticky sessions work.